Best Practices to Enrich User Experience With Inclusive Design

 In our day to day lives, we use a lot of digital and physical products to achieve our goals and make things simpler.
 We also access many websites, applications, interfaces, etc. But do you think the products are inclusive?

-Imagine what would it be like to watch a video clip without hearing the audio track?
+Imagine what would it be like to watch a video clip without hearing the audio track.
 What if you had to access the internet without using a mouse?
 How would you search on the internet without looking at the screen?

 Sounds weird right?

-There are different kinds of people around us in categories like age, gender, physically challenged, blind, color blind, deaf, temporarily physically challenged people across the world.
+There are different kinds of people around us in categories like age, gender, physically challenged, blind, color blind, deaf, and temporarily physically challenged people across the world.
 Can we say that a product is complete if some group of people is unable to use it because of some difficulty?

 That’s where the term inclusive design comes.
 Through this blog, we will throw light on inclusive design.
 Even though this topic is more focused on digital products like websites and applications, the principles discussed apply to all the products we use in our everyday life.